malkemit/namizun/readme.md

   must manually enter the amount of uploads and downloads you have had so far.

-- 4\) Total Upload Before Reboot: By entering the number 4, you can change your upload amount (use the graphs inside the provider panel and enter the correct amount)
+- 6\) Total Upload Before Reboot: By entering the number 6, you can change your upload amount (use the graphs inside the provider panel and enter the correct amount)

-- 5\) Total Download Before Reboot: By entering the number 5, you can change your download amount
+- 7\) Total Download Before Reboot: By entering the number 7, you can change your download amount

+- 9\) Reload: It is used to restart the **namizun**

 - 0\) Exit: goodbye!